 How to get to Tartu

-→ Through Tallinn and Rīga.
+→ Through Tartu, Tallinn and Rīga.
 Lennart Meri Tallinn Airport is located just outside the city center of Tallinn, on the road to Tartu.
 It is comfortable to rent a car, take a bus or Airport Shuffle service.
 Riga International Airport is connected with Tartu through Lux Express buses.
 If you're coming from Helsinki, you can land at Tartu Airport.
 The taxi rank and parking lot are located just a few meters from the airport terminal exit.
 From there it's a 20-minute drive to the city center.

 Ϟ By plane

 Ϟ By bus→ From Tallinn.
-Getting to Tartu from Tallinn is super easy by bus which only takes 2.5 hours.
-Comfortable Lux Express buses depart from Tallinn bus station and from the airport as well every half hour from 6:30AM to 8PM and every hour until 11PM.
-Find schedules & tickets from tpilet or the Lux Express page.
+Getting to Tartu from Tallinn is super easy by bus and only takes 2.5 hours.
+Comfortable Lux Express buses depart from Tallinn bus station and straight from the airport 1-2x an hour.
+Find schedules & tickets from Tpilet or the Lux Express page.

 → Other cities.
-You can also get to Tartu by bus from Rīga in Latvia and St. Petersburg, Moscow and Pechory in Russia.
-Check the schedules & tickets from Lux Express, Eurolines of Ecolines.
+You can also get to Tartu by bus from Rīga in Latvia and St. Petersburg, Moscow, and Pechory in Russia.
+Check the schedules & tickets from Lux Express, Eurolines, or Ecolines.

 Ϟ By train→ From Tallinn.
 Trains between Tallinn and Tartu run 11 times a day.
 Fast, comfortable diesel trains take you to your destination in two hours.
-Check the schedule & tickets from Elron page.
+Check the schedule & tickets on Elron's homepage.

 → Other cities.
 You can come to Tartu from Rīga by train as well.
-Shedules & tickets via Pasažieru Vilciens.
+Schedules & tickets via Pasažieru Vilciens.
 Another international route is Tallinn-St Petersburg-Moscow, operated by AS GoRail.

 Ϟ TaxiIf it is your first time in Tartu, it is best to take a taxi to get to your final destination in the city.
 Most taxi drivers speak some English and all taxis are equipped with meters.
 The easiest way to order a taxi is using the transportation app Bolt, created by an Estonian unicorn.
 There is no Uber in Tartu.